In-Skill Purchasing FAQ

 I am not a coder.
 Do I have any alternative mechanisms to build skills with ISP?

-In addition to using the developer console or the ASK CLI, you can use tools provided by Storyline and Voice Apps to build skills with in-skill purchasing.
-Storyline and Voice Apps offer a visual-design-based approach to skill building that makes it easy for everyone to build skills, from people with zero coding experience to advanced developers.
+In addition to using the developer console or the ASK CLI, you can use tools provided by Voiceflow and Voice Apps to build skills with in-skill purchasing.
+Voiceflow and Voice Apps offer a visual-design-based approach to skill building that makes it easy for everyone to build skills, from people with zero coding experience to advanced developers.

 Can I beta test my skill with in-skill purchases?